-Corporate Tax Rate Adjustment (Section 12)
+Corporate Tax Rate Adjustment (Section 11)

-Beginning in fiscal year 2022, the bill would require the Secretary of Commerce to certify to the Secretary of Revenue, Director of the Budget, and Director of Legislative Research the receipt of any benefits under the Act by a qualified firm or supplier within the fiscal year.
+Beginning in fiscal year 2022, the bill would require the Secretary of Commerce to certify to the Secretary of Revenue, Director of the Budget, and Director of Legislative Research of the entering into an initial agreement for incentives under the Act by a qualified firm and commencement of construction on a qualified business facility.

-When certification is received, the bill would require the Secretary of Revenue to reduce the corporate tax rate for the next tax year by 0.5 percent.
-The rate reduction would first be applied to the normal tax rate and, should that rate be 0.0 percent, would then be applied to the surtax on corporations.
+When certification is received, the bill would require the Secretary of Revenue to reduce the corporate tax rate for the next tax year by 0.5 percent, until reduced to 0.0 percent.